1993 New Jersey gubernatorial election: Campaign

-Florio had become unpopular following a 1990 $2.8-billion tax increase though he promised not to raise taxes in his successful 1989 campaign.
+Florio had become unpopular due to his 1990 $2.8-billion tax increase.
 As a result of the tax increase, Republicans were swept into both houses of the Legislature in 1991.
-A 1990 bill that was signed into law banning assault weapons was used against Florio in advertisements by the National Rifle Association.
-A proposal by Whitman to cut income taxes by 30% over three years were met with skepticism from voters.
+A 1990 bill that was signed into law banning assault weapons was used against Florio in advertisements by the National Rifle Association of America.
+A proposal by Whitman to cut income taxes by 30% over three years was met with skepticism from voters.

 Polling

 Polling for the election mostly showed that Florio would be reelected.
 Polls conducted within a few weeks of the election by The Star-Ledger, The New York Times, the Record of Hackensack, and Rutgers-Eagleton showed Florio besting Whitman by at least eight points.
-The final poll released before the election, however was conducted by the Asbury Park Press and showed a 38-38 tie with 22% undecided, and undecided and independent voters tended towards Whitman at the time of the election.
+The final poll released before the election, however was conducted by the Asbury Park Press and showed a 38–38 tie with 22% undecided, and undecided and independent voters tended towards Whitman at the time of the election.